 Facebook is the world’s number one social media platform so it’s easy to see that people want to learn how to make money from Facebook.

-1. Sell anything at the Facebook Marketplace
+1. Sell Anything on Facebook Marketplace

 Since other Facebook users can filter the items based on location, category, or keywords, you can take advantage of the many users of Facebook and sell to interested parties.